Eponymous archon: List of archons of Athens

 In the following list of Archons, years where the name of the archon is unknown are identified as such.
 Years listed as "anarchy" mean that there was literally "no archon".
 There are various conflicting reconstructions of lists; sources for this list are given at the end.
 Note that the term of an archon covered two of our years, beginning in the spring or summer and continuing into the next spring or summer.
 The polemarch or strategoi, basileus, and thesmothetai (the six assistants to the archons) are also listed, where known.

 Archaic period

 Life archons

 The later Athenian tradition varies on the exact position of this line; they held archonship for life, sometimes referred to as "Perpetual Archon", and exercised the sacral powers of kingship, as did the archon basileus later.
 The historicity of any of this ancient list may be reasonably doubted.
-Aristotle indicates that Medon and Acastus may have ruled as king rather than Archon.
+However, Aristotle indicates, within the Constitution of Athens, that it was indeed the house of Codrus that abolished the title of king in favor of Archon.